PMEAL/BEaTmap/README.md

   - `io`: Functions for import data from .csv files or lists, and exporting processed data to .xlsx files
   - `utils`: Various small functions used in other BEaTmap modules
   - `vis`: Functions to create heatmaps, BET plots, isotherm plots, tables of BET analysis results, etc

+# Try It Live

+We have created a web-based GUI for BEaTmap using Streamlit.
+This app is hosted on the Streamlit servers and is available [here](https://beatmap.streamlit.app).
+If the app is not used for a certain period then Streamlit will hibernate it then wake it up on request, so it may take a few moments to load.
+The app includes a link to some sample data which you can use to explore the interface.
+Enjoy.

 # Installation